Nikesh16/Social-Site-/UI.md

 <h2>Registered/Authorized User  </h2>

 ### Profile page consists of following things: ###
  * Header section: On the search box, People can search the other users registered in our site.
+ * Search result: People can click on the users result given by our site and navigate to that users profile.
+They can comment/likes other users <br>
+ * Comment: All the comments in the users post as well as other peoples post can be view by the registered user.
  * Notification bell: Registered user can click on the bell and check the activities done by other others in their profile (like, comment)
  * Logout: Logout option can be found in the header area of each page in our system.
- * Change profile and cover pictures.
+ * Change profile pictures: The changes will effect on three places:
+ *
  * Settings: Here, user can change their informations that they had provided in the registration page.
 Additionally, added about box in Setting to change the about section of the profile page
  * View others profile(View Timeline of other people's) : People can search the name of other registered users and view their timeline.
 Like, comments can be done in their timeline as well.
  * About: The thing that you type in the about box in the setting option will appear here.